 It was impossible to keep him off the bottle.
 The best Robin could do was make sure he got home in one piece every night, and that he was sober enough to work the next day.
 Sir James was somewhat sympathetic once Robin had him search Morgan’s room, and he found all the hidden bottles there.
 For a drunk, Morgan could be slippery and quick.
 More than once he’d ditched Robin’s vigilance and sent her searching around the city for him.

 Sighing, she bought a tankard of ale and joined the group on the fringe of the game.
 Morgan sat across from her.
 Behind him, at a table away from the group, two gentlemen discussed something intently.
-One was very tall and slender.
-His mustache was a dark blonde, and his hair, though powdered, showed a few blondish strands here and there.
+One laughed and uncommonly white teeth flashed.
+His mustache was a dark reddish-brown, and his hair, though powdered, showed a few auburn strands here and there.

 Robin thought he looked familiar.
 Trying not to stare, she tried to place him.
 He smiled with a nasty gleam.